JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/tw_mgr_onboarding.md

 - [Company writing style guidelines](https://about.gitlab.com/handbook/communication/#writing-style-guidelines)
 - Documentation Style Guide
 - Terminology
-  - Merge requests - These are also commonly called "pull requests" in the industry.
-This is commonly contracted to "MR."
+  - Merge requests - These are also commonly called _pull requests_ in the industry.
+This is commonly contracted to _MR_.
 - GitLab repository reference
   - gitlab (`gitlab-org`) - Create issues or MRs here for documentation and UI text relating to the main GitLab application.
 Documentation is located in the `/doc` directory.
   - <https://gitlab.com/gitlab-org/technical-writing>: Process issues.